Sensory Processing Disorder

 3. A Year On – Now, he is expressing himself emotionally and with remarkable speed and efficiency with his communication partner (again, his teacher).
 Our proficient pupil is feeling ‘excited’, demonstrating an emotional vocabulary beyond anything he could have reached previously.

 So, what did he want to share with his communication partner?
 That he wanted the latest copy of OK Magazine! when they went to the supermarket.
 Amazing!

 Fun with food group

-Often, our therapists will work collaboratively in order to support our learners with new skills.
+Often, our therapists will work collaboratively in order to support our pupils with new skills.
 Here, a speech and language therapist and occupational therapist are working jointly to develop the ‘Fun with Food’ therapy group.

-Eating and feeding difficulties are common amongst our learners so this group aims to support them by providing a safe and fun environment to experiment and play with a different range of foods.
+Eating and feeding difficulties are common amongst our pupils so this group aims to support them by providing a safe and fun environment to experiment and play with a different range of foods.
 Therapists introduce them to new tastes and textures, as many can be very limited in what they will eat.
-As you can imagine, families very much appreciate the work we do with learners in this area and quickly feel the benefits at home.
+As you can imagine, families very much appreciate the work we do with pupils in this area and quickly feel the benefits at home.

 We know that it is commonly seen in individuals with an ASD as many of them have some level of fine and gross motor difficulty so our team are always on the ‘look out’.
-When a learner is referred, an occupational therapist will consult, assess and design interventions to support them at every level.
-There are an abundance of tools, which they will use to help learners to improve this important skill, including a variety of different finger grips, appropriate seating, angled writing boards and many other solutions.
+When a pupil is referred, an occupational therapist will consult, assess and design interventions to support them at every level.
+There are an abundance of tools, which they will use to help pupils to improve this important skill, including a variety of different finger grips, appropriate seating, angled writing boards and many other solutions.